 The American West is blessed with some of the most iconic stretches of whitewater found anywhere in the world.
 You could fill a lifetime with crimson sunsets on the Colorado, rowdy rapids on the Snake, or black bear sightings along the Rogue without realizing that none of these rivers are technically wild.
 They all have dams upriver that regulate their flow, trap sediment and debris, and block the passage of anadromous fish.
 Dammed rivers are the norm across the West, while wild, free-flowing rivers are one of the region’s rarest commodities.
-Catch them if you can.
-Here’s a rundown of the best dam-free rivers in the West.
+Here’s a rundown of the best dam-free stretches of river in the West.

 1) Yellowstone River, Montana

 At 692-miles-long, the Yellowstone River in Montana is the longest free-flowing river in the contiguous U.S. Starting high in the mountains of Yellowstone National Park, the river flows uninterrupted until it meets up with the Missouri near Williston, North Dakota.
 Along the way the river yields ample whitewater rafting opportunities, as well as some of the best trout fishing in the world, especially near Livingston Montana, in the aptly named Paradise Valley.
 It also maintains some fantastic scenery that will leave you daydreaming about the Lewis and Clark Expedition, and what they must have seen traveling this river in 1804.